edzaga/sql-course/sql-course-en/lectures/week7/lecture26.rst

    4 | green
  (4 rows)

-Now w estar the transaction with *commit*.
+Now we start the transaction with *commit*.

 .. code-block:: sql